 Events and gatherings are transforming in the era of physical distancing.
 Here’s what you need to know.

 COVID-19 has put in-person seminars, charity dinners, and other in-person gatherings on ice.
 The risks of crowds and travel are here to stay.
-Over the following Special Report, Future of Good will dive into the growing demand for digital events - and explain how the sector will need to reconsider programming and fundraising.
+Over the following Special Report, Future of Good will dive into the growing demand for digital events — and explain how the sector will need to reconsider key activities like programming and fundraising.

 Post-pandemic, Canada will be left with massive social challenges requiring unprecedented levels of innovation to overcome.
 Enlisting help from elsewhere in the world could boost the country’s recovery — if New Zealand’s social impact visa program is an indication.